javigh193/juicer/README.md

 After that i was able to visit it from my spec file.
 At this point the project was set for both component and e2e testing with Cypress.

+# Design Patterns

+## Factory Pattern

+This pattern consists in boilerplating how a certain kind of object should be created inside a <b>factory object</b> and then instanciating particular cases according to the requirements in each call to said factory.

+In this project this pattern is applied to the creation of the different forms used in it.